How Missing Ad Copy Sunk a Rock Band Reunion

 Interest?
 Not at all.

-How could I give it to them?
-I was crossing a busy intersection… pushing two squirming kids in a stroller… in pursuit of coffee.
+How could they?
+I was crossing a busy highway… pushing two squirming kids in a stroller… on the hunt for coffee!

 In other words, I was multitasking, like so many people do during their waking hours.
 That “rapid toggling” between tasks carries a switching cost.